dicchyantgurung/Exploratory-data-analysis-of-the-movie-industry/README.md

 IMDB is one of the most credible sources out there for movie-ratings and popularity.
 This should provide us with enough quality data to perform our EDA and arrive at a conclusion for our project.

+### Assumption:

+* The data received from IMDB is the most accurate representation of people's choice and preference in movies.
+* All ratings received are unbiased when compared across different genres in terms of production quality, direction, actor's performance and region of debut.

 ### Objective:

 1. Identify what genres have the the highest ratings in IMDB